 People Food / Table Food (Raw & Cooked)

 We hear quite often “do not ever feed your dog table food.”
 What should be said is, “Do not feed your dog from the table.”
-If you feed your dog from the table you will be training your dog to beg for food at the table, which may be offensive and inappropriate especially when we have guests.
+If you feed your dog from the table you will train your dog to beg for food at the table, which may be offensive and inappropriate especially when we have guests.
 However; it is appropriate to supplement a dog’s daily ration with healthy left over table food.
 We would not suggest feeding such foods as Doritos, onions, grapes, raisins or chocolate but left over eggs, meats, fish, skins, green beans, carrots, cauliflower, broccoli leaves and stems mixed in with their daily ration can be very healthy for your dog.
 Ensure you google search a list of unhealthy foods for dogs.
-One of our recommendations to keep your dog healthy is to keep a Tupperware container in your refrigerator and place healthy people food (leftovers) into that container, then mix your dog’s normal daily ration, being dry, moist or raw then as a special treat, feed them that mixture.
-If you want eating to be more challenging, stuff this mixture into a Kong and have your dog mentally work to get its meal.
-This form of feeding stimulates a dog’s mind, an excellent problem solver for your dog.
-There is nothing wrong with periodic healthy table food supplementation.
-Feeding your dog from the table will create a table beggar.
+One of our recommendations to keep your dog healthy is to keep a Tupperware container in your refrigerator and place healthy people food (leftovers) into that container, then mix your dog’s normal daily ration, being dry, moist or raw, then as a special treat, feed them that mixture.
+To make feeding mentally stimulating, periodically stuff this mixture into a Kong or femur bone and have your dog work to get its meal.
+This form of feeding stimulates a dog’s mind, it is an excellent puzzle for your dog.
+Remember, periodic supplementation with healthy table food can be very beneficial to your dog, just be sure to avoid feeding him from the table.

 We also suggest researching the ingredients in your dog’s food to determine if they are optimal ingredients for your dog.
 More on this subject next month.